15 best luxury hotels in Iceland

 Hotel Rangá

 Not all of the best luxury hotels in Iceland are five star rated.
-If the more relaxed welcome and attractive price tag of a four star place appeals to you, then it’s worth checking out Hotel Rangá in the Hella area.
+If the more relaxed welcome and attractive price tag of a four star place appeals to you, then I’d recommend checking out Hotel Rangá in the Hella area.

 Around an hour by car from Reykjavik, Hotel Rangá is a resort-style property that even boasts its own on-site observatory.